-Figure 15: ICF Hohlraum Drive Diagnostics: Hohlraum Drive Diagnostics, including example data from Gated Laser Entrance Hole (GLEH) imagers that utilize hCMOS technology, 3w Thomson Scattering, Radiation temperature measured by Dante 1 and backscattered light distribution measured by the NBI and FABS diagnostic.
+Figure 18: ICF Hohlraum Drive Diagnostics: Hohlraum Drive Diagnostics, including example data from Gated Laser Entrance Hole (GLEH) imagers that utilize hCMOS technology, 3w Thomson Scattering, Radiation temperature measured by Dante 1 and backscattered light distribution measured by the NBI and FABS diagnostic.
 The table shows diagnostic, observables and time frames for first implementation.

-The hohlraum drive local diagnostics, shown in Fig.15, include soft x-ray spectrometers (e.g. Dante 1 and Virgil), hard x-ray spectrometers (FFLEX), hohlraum alignment imagers (EHXI and SXI) and scattered light diagnostics (SLTD, FABS, NBI).
+The hohlraum drive local diagnostics, shown in Fig.18, include soft x-ray spectrometers (e.g. Dante 1 and Virgil), hard x-ray spectrometers (FFLEX), hohlraum alignment imagers (EHXI and SXI) and scattered light diagnostics (SLTD, FABS, NBI).
 The NIF scattered light time history diagnostic (SLTD) was developed for LDD to measure the azimuthal distribution of scattered light in NIF polar direct drive implosions.
 Major developments in this area are a new gated laser entrance hole imager (GLEH-2), which has replaced the standard CCD camera in SXI with SNL's time gated hCMOS cameras.
 This now provides 1 ns duration time gated images of the hohlraum laser entrance hole (LEH) and feeds into assessments of both laser-hohlraum energy coupling and implosion symmetry.
-The second major development is the addition of the transformational deep UV Thomson scattering diagnostic, which is due to come online late by mid FY21 and will greatly benefit diagnosis of hohlraum and coronal plasmas for HED science.
-This system uses a 5ω optical probe to provide time resolved point measurements of electron density, temperature, plasma flow and plasma ionization stage in the hohlraum plasma (this system is described in detail in transformational section A.A).
+The second major development is the addition of the transformational deep UV Thomson scattering diagnostic, which is due to come online late by mid FY23 and will greatly benefit diagnosis of hohlraum and coronal plasmas for HED science.
+This system uses a 5ω optical probe to capture light scattered from the ion-acoustic wave in FY23.
+This provides time resolved point measurements of temperature, plasma flow and plasma ionization stage in the hohlraum plasma (this system is described in detail in transformational section A.A).
+In FY24 we plan to add the electron-plasma wave measurement which will add a measurement of plasma density in the hohlraum.